 - Make sure the quote is professional: Ensure you receive a formal, professional quote.

-Positive Charge understands that it can be very difficult knowing how to choose the right supplier.
+It can be very difficult knowing how to choose the right supplier.
 To help make the process easier, we have conducted a rigorous, open to tender procurement process to provide suppliers that you can use should you wish.

 The suppliers are chosen based on: